Tiamarth/isabella-vivaldi/vivaldi-css.md

 sed -i 's/  <\/head>/    <link rel="stylesheet" href="style\/isabella.css" \/>\n  <\/head>/' "/opt/vivaldi/resources/vivaldi/browser.html"
 ```

-**Note:** I use Vivaldi's snapshot cycle, so that's the version that this skin is being written on.
-It work just as well on the stable version but please let me know if you encounter any issues.

 **Vivaldi Snapshot**
 ```bash
 git clone https://github.com/isabella-theme/isabella-vivaldi.git && cd isabella-vivaldi